sindresorhus/awesome/readme.md

 - [Vehicle Security and Car Hacking](https://github.com/jaredthecoder/awesome-vehicle-security#readme)
 - [Web Security](https://github.com/qazbnm456/awesome-web-security#readme) - Security of web apps & services.
 - [Lockpicking](https://github.com/meitar/awesome-lockpicking#readme) - The art of unlocking a lock by manipulating its components without the key.
+- [Authentication & Authorization](https://github.com/casbin/awesome-auth#readme) - Software libraries of verifying who you are and that you have access to something.

 ## Content Management Systems